JohnMellaley/unicorn_attractor/README.md

 # Unicorn_attractor
 ## Overview

-This website was set up to that allows registered users to request bug fixes and feature updates to our existing software.
+This website was set up to allow registered users to request bug fixes and feature updates to our existing software.
 We make money from it by the users paying for extra features, but also helps us remove bugs from our software by having an on-line community.
 Bugs and features are prioritised based on the number of votes each has.
 As bugs are free, users are only allowed to vote for each bug once.
 The bug with the most votes will be worked on.
 Features on the other hand the user can vote many times